You may not have known it, but as you and other HR professionals go to work next Tuesday you’ll be the centre of attention – somewhere in the world

 Moved by an entreaty from E. Lee Fielder, vice president of human resources at the University of South Dakota, the state’s governor, Dennis Daugaard, has proclaimed 1 September as Human Resources Professional Day.

-The goal of the day will be to acknowledge HR professionals and ensure awareness of their integral role in organizations for employees at all levels.
+The goal of the day will be to acknowledge HR professionals and ensure awareness of their integral role in organisations for employees at all levels.

-Fielder said it's an opportunity to recognize the people who serve as a model within companies of how to treat everyone with dignity, respect and fairness.
+Fielder said it's an opportunity to recognise the people who serve as a model within companies of how to treat everyone with dignity, respect and fairness.